 Matt Vaughn has said he wants to open a sequel to X-Men: First Class with Magneto killing Kennedy by controlling the Magic Bullet with his powers.

-The Bent Bullet, part of the ARG Campaign for X-Men: Days of Future Past has Magneto as the man on the grassy knoll, having used his powers to alter the trajectory of Oswald's bullet, which lead to Kennedy's death.
+The Bent Bullet, part of the ARG campaign for X-Men: Days of Future Past, has Magneto as the man on the grassy knoll, having used his powers to alter the trajectory of Oswald's bullet, which led to Kennedy's death.
 However, it is implied that Magneto was trying to stop the shooter... who was actually Mystique and not the real Oswald.
 In the film itself, Magneto is being held in the Pentagon for it, but claims to Xavier that he was trying to save Kennedy because he was a mutant.
 We never find out if he was lying or not.

 The film and novel Winter Kills is a fictionalized version of a Kennedy conspiracy theory, where the late President's brother (Jeff Bridges) hears the confession of a man who claims to have been the second gunman - in the course of investigating, Bridges discovers his and the President's own father behind the assassination.

 At a low point in A Few Good Men, Kaffee sarcastically suggests that since the lawyers' hard work has served so far only to make their clients look guilty as hell, "if we work hard, maybe we can get Dawson charged with the Kennedy assassination."